gbeckers/soundstimbuilder/docs/index.rst

 Status
 ------
-Darr is relatively new, and therefore in its alpha stage.
-It is being used in practice in the lab, and test coverage is over 90%, but first beta release will have to wait until test coverage is near 100% and the API is more stable.
-The naming of some functions/methods may still change.
+Soundstimbuilders is relatively new, and therefore in its alpha stage.

 .. toctree::